 Holidays away from home

-Years of deepening crises in Venezuela has forced more than 6 million people from their homes, displacing the majority to seventeen countries in Latin America and the Caribbean.
+Years of deepening crises in Venezuela have forced more than 6 million people from their homes, displacing the majority to seventeen countries in Latin America and the Caribbean.
 About 60,000 Venezuelan refugees were living in Brazil when the influx of refugee claims reached its height in 2018.
 With so many living away from home, the holidays can be more difficult than celebratory.

 Starting off the holiday season, at the Rondon 2 shelter in Roraima, Brazil, ACNUR and the Venezuelan refugee community installed a traditional Christmas tree. ©UNHCR/Allana Ferreira